-Potential renewals expenditure over the next 30 years (excluding the potential replacement of the Glen Alton Bridge over the Clarence (Waiau-Toa) River, for the reasons set out in section 4.3.5) is shown in Figure 13.
+Potential renewals expenditure over the next 30 years (excluding the potential replacement of the Waiau Toa / Clarence River Bridge at Glen Alton, for the reasons set out in section 4.3.5) is shown in Figure 13.
 This incorporates a degree of smoothing to reflect that there is a significant degree of 'bulking' in the available asset inventory data, where multiple assets have been assumed to have common installation years, and it is believed that a more realistic renewal schedule would be one based on a smoothing of some of the associated peaks of renewal activity.